 Why we picked the Nest Cam IQ Outdoor: One of the most popular outdoor security cameras on the market for good reason, the Nest Cam IQ Outdoor lets you keep an eye on your property at all times.
 It plugs directly into power, so you’ll never have to worry about replacing any dead batteries.
 The camera also sends live alerts directly to your smartphone if it hears any loud sounds, like a window smashing.
 The model comes equipped with excellent two-way communication, letting you ask the FedEx person to leave the package on the porch or help you scare away any would-be thieves.

 What’s most impressive about the IQ Outdoor is the superior night image quality.
-At maximum strength, images at night time are extremely crisp, even from long distances away.
+At maximum strength, images at night are extremely crisp, even from long distances away.
 The camera also features an Enhance mode, where you can zoom in on various locations and get a clear image of what you’ve zoomed in on.
 You can also focus and zoom in on people in the camera’s field of view.

 Read our full Nest Cam IQ review

-Why we picked the Amcrest 2K 3MP Wireless Outdoor Security Camera: This affordable wireless camera could have easily fit in the best budget or best wireless categories, but what’s most impressive about this device is its weather rating.
-The Amcrest has an IP67 weatherproof rating, which is one of the highest ratings out there.
+Why we picked the Amcrest 2K 3MP Wireless Outdoor Security Camera: This wireless camera could have easily fit in the best budget or best wireless categories, but what’s most impressive about this device is its weather rating.
+The Amcrest has an IP67 weatherproof rating, which is one of the higher ratings out there.
 That means it can withstand extremely cold temperatures, is air and dust tight, and can withstand being dipped in a meter of water for up to a half an hour.
 Regardless of your environment, this camera will do the job nicely.

 The Stick Up Cam Battery features 1080p video quality and allows you to snooze motion alerts or decrease motion sensitivity as needed.
 Night vision is decent.
 Although this camera doesn’t feature a siren, it is durable and should last you awhile.
 Owned by Amazon, all Ring products are compatible with Alexa, so if you have an Echo Show or Echo Spot device, you’ll be able to view video footage from the camera on those devices.